nazavode/zirkon/docs/source/getting-started/first-steps.rst

 The list of available serialization protocols is:

- >>> from daikon.toolbox.serializer import Serializer
+ >>> from zirkon.toolbox.serializer import Serializer
  >>> for protocol in Serializer.class_dict():
  ...     print(protocol)
- daikon
+ zirkon
  configobj
  json
  pickle